SETI/bolides/README.rst

                 :target: https://pypi.org/project/bolides/
                 :alt: PyPI link

-``bolides`` is primarily designed to work with bolide detections from the Geostationary Lightning Mapper instruments aboard GOES-16 and GOES-17 that are published at `neo-bolide.ndc.nasa.gov <https://neo-bolide.ndc.nasa.gov>`_.
+``bolides`` is a community package primarily designed to work with bolide detections from the Geostationary Lightning Mapper instruments aboard GOES-16 and GOES-17 that are published at `neo-bolide.ndc.nasa.gov <https://neo-bolide.ndc.nasa.gov>`_.
 But ``bolides`` can also read bolide data from ZODB database files produced by the GLM bolide detection pipeline, from `US Government sensors <https://cneos.jpl.nasa.gov/fireballs/>`_, and from your own .csv files containing bolide data.

 **Functionality**